 Thank you so much for your interest in contributing to Spectrum.
 Having a healthy community of people who feel empowered to work on the project is vital to its success.
 To that end, if you have any questions about contributing to the project, please get in touch with the community, and we'll gladly help you out!

 If you're interested in contributing code to Spectrum, you can find the source repositories online.
+If you don't know what to work on, we have a list of contributions we'd especially appreciate.
 If you've made changes you'd like to be included in the official Spectrum distribution, please send patches to the spectrum-devel mailing list (email@example.com).

 Sending patches to the list is easy — you can do it with Git, straight from the command line.
 You don't have to set anything up in your email client, and you don't have to subscribe to the list.
 The only thing you need to do is probably to set up Git so it knows how to send email using your provider's SMTP server.
 These instructions should be enough to get you going, but if you're still stuck, send an email to firstname.lastname@example.org and we'll help you out.

 Once you have Git configured correctly, sending your changes to the list should be as simple as something like

 git send-email origin/master --to email@example.com